 - Full-time enrollment: Complete your education through FLVS (no longer counts as homeschool)

-Many homeschoolers take a few FLVS courses, especially for high school subjects like foreign languages, advanced math, or AP classes.
-It’s a great free resource.
+In particular, many homeschoolers take a few FLVS courses.
+These work great for foreign languages, advanced math, or AP classes.
+Clearly, it’s a great free resource.

 Special Situations